 While this was happening, I married my lovely husband Erik and we had our first child.
 Then, at the age of two, something happened that I didn’t know quite how to deal with.
 My son was diagnosed with autism.
 I was immediately lost, heartbroken and determined to do everything I could to help him in every way.
 His daily struggles, his difficulty with speaking and his fear of people changed life for all three of us and through a series of unsuccessful behavioural therapies which actually made things worse for him, I discovered a relational approach that took me back to the importance of putting relationship and connection first.
 I learnt to undo much of what I had learnt in my teaching degree and learnt a totally new way of teaching in a child-led way.

-Over the years, I found my child’s progress so fascinating that I wrote a book about it (well, two in fact), I have created a video resource with the major insights that turned things around for us and have started consulting with parents.
+Over the years, by implementing what I’d learned, I found my son’s control battles turned to willing engagement, his choosing to play alone turned to having many friends, his rigid thinking turned to a ‘go with the flow’ attitude and his inability to focus turned to a deep love of learning.
+I found this so inspiring and fascinating that I wrote my book Miracle in Slow Motion.
 My son is now nearly eighteen and at five, I dreamed of being able to have a two-way conversation with him.
 Now, we put the world to rights on a regular basis, laugh, have in-jokes and love each other’s company.
 He has become a better pianist and writer than me, but I am happy to say I don’t mind!

 The relational approach to helping children with autism has become my major study and passion and I just want the world to know how so much more is possible for our children.

 I have two gorgeous children, one nearly eighteen and one who’s eight and have become an author, trainer and speaker.
 Along with my social worker husband, Erik, we live in the South Coast of England but with great dreams to travel and see more of the world.
 I have found I love writing and journaling and I particularly love following the lives of my children as they continue to surprise me!